Cost Guide

 Itemized Oral Surgery Cost Breakdown in Philadelphia

-The total investment for implant dentistry fluctuates based on several clinical variables: the surgical protocol required, the quality of materials (e.g., acrylic vs. durable zirconia), the necessity of preparatory bone regeneration, and the credentials of the board-certified implantologist.
+The total investment for implant dentistry fluctuates based on several clinical variables: the surgical protocol required, the quality of materials (e.g., acrylic vs. durable zirconia), the necessity of preparatory bone regeneration, and the credentials of the experienced implantologist.

 Single Tooth Replacement: $3,000 - $6,000